How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 • Look for zippers that are unique.
 Zippers can easily be removed from items of clothing.
 Using a stylish zipper can really add a lot of charm to your homemade clothing and accessories.

-• Store disassembled hardware in a box where you can easily find them.
+• Store disassembled hardware in a box where you can easily find it.

-• Keep button is a big jar.
-Not only will you have some fun buttons for sewing, but you can use them to embellish a lot of craft projects.
+• Create a button jar.
+Not only will you have fun buttons for sewing, but you can also use them to embellish many craft projects.

 • You can use the hardware from used purses and bags.